 Even with legislation such as the Emancipation Proclamation, most states were reluctant to formally abolish slavery.
-The Civil War ended on April 9, 1865.
-The Union was declared the victor, and the end of slavery was inevitable.
-As a result, federal soldiers had full authority and enough soldiers to enforce the Emancipation Proclamation.
+The American Civil War ended on April 9, 1865.
+The Union was declared the victor and the end of slavery was inevitable.
+As a result, federal soldiers had full authority and enough men to finally enforce the Emancipation Proclamation.
 For instance, on June 19, federal troops led by Major General Gordon Granger would deliver General Order #3 in Galveston, Texas announcing that all enslaved persons were free and were to be treated as other hired workers.
-The announcement, having been made in June and on the nineteenth day of that month, came to be known as “Juneteenth.”
-It is also known by other names such as Freedom, Emancipation, or Jubilee Day.
-Since June 19 falls on a Sunday this year, the holiday will officially be observed on Monday, June 20.
+This announcement, having been made in June and on the nineteenth day of that month, came to be known as Juneteenth.

-- Join Opal’s Walk.
-Opal Lee is a civil rights activist who advocated to make Juneteenth a federal holiday.
-Today, she is known as the “grandmother of Juneteenth.”
+- Join Opal’s Walk for Freedom from any location.
+Opal Lee is a civil rights activist who advocated making Juneteenth a federal holiday.
+Today, she is known as the grandmother of Juneteenth.

 - Watch a movie about the American Civil War or African American history.

 Remember, June 19 is officially Juneteenth and it’s a celebration about hope and freedom!